almogsc/RTL_Modules/Edge Detector/README.md

 # Edge Detector Module

-This module detects both the rising and falling edges of a given input
+This module detects both the rising and falling edges of a given input.

 ## Functionality
 The module raises a 'rise' flag when a rising edge is detected.